CS-DS-125/125book/py4e_rst/01-intro.rst

 Now at this point in our discussion of compilers and interpreters, you should be wondering a bit about the Python interpreter itself.
 What language is it written in?
 Is it written in a compiled language?
-When we type “python”, what exactly is happening?
+When we type "python", what exactly is happening?

-The Python interpreter is written in a high-level language called “C”.
+The Python interpreter is written in a high-level language called "C".
 You can look at the actual source code for the Python interpreter by going to `www.python.org <http://www.python.org>`__ and working your way to their source code.
 So Python is a program itself and it is compiled